 Visitors, particularly parents/guardians are welcome at the school.
-In order to properly monitor the safety of students and staff Every visitor must report to the main office and sh schedule a time that is suitable for everyone.
-Shadowing of current students is prohibited.
+In order to properly monitor the safety of students and staff Every visitor must report to the main office and sh

 STUDENT ACTIVITIES

 Participants in school activities are expected to abide by the principles of the Rossford Athletic/Co-Curricular Code.
 Participation may be abridged or denied due to violations of activity rules or school rules.